TomiksOfficial/-CS2-Duels/README.md

 To save the positions, you need to write duel_savepos after installation

 # Commands
-* duel_setpos <1 или 2> - setting the first and second positions for teleporting duelists after the start of the duel.
+* duel_setpos <1 или 2> - setting the first and second positions for teleporting duelists after the start of the duel. | ROOT ONLY
-* duel_savepos - saving the positions set on the map.
+* duel_savepos - saving the positions set on the map. | ROOT ONLY
-* duel_load - loading of map positions (data is loaded by itself each time the map is started)
+* duel_load - loading of map positions (data is loaded by itself each time the map is started) | ROOT ONLY

 # Features
 1. Immortality while voting for a duel